TedSinger/xvinyl/README.md

 `$ xvinyl left`

-and the next window over to the left will be focused, raised, and activated.
-Similar with right, up, or down.
+and the next window over to the left will be focused and raised.
+Likewise with right, up, or down.

 I have keybindings in my desktop environment:
 * Super+Left -> xvinyl left